ExchangeUnion/xud/docker/README.md

 the Exchange Union Daemon (`xud`).
 This folder uses `docker-compose` to package `xud`, `mysql`, `lnd` & `btcd` together to make deploying these services as easy as typing a few commands.
 All configuration between `xud`, `mysql` and other containers are handled automatically by their `docker-compose` config file.

 The goal of this is that `docker-compose` to be able to spin up / lauch `xud` along with its dependencies.

-Please notice that this setup is purely for testing the xud, its is not recommended for production use.
+Please note that this setup is purely for testing xud, it is not recommended for production use.

 ### Prerequisites
 * docker-compose